Frequently Asked Questions (FAQ)

 Can I drink the water in Baja?

 Almost all water in Baja comes from wells or springs, so theoretically, it should be good to drink.
 It is usually the system of delivery (pipes, etc.) that gets dirty and contaminates the water.
 In most hotels and restaurants, you will get purified water.
 If there is the slightest doubt – ask for it.
 (Agua purificada, por favor).
-We suggest that you not drink the water from drinking fountains, in private homes or condos or any tap water unless you know there is a purification system installed and you know it is in good working condition.
+We suggest that you do not drink the water from drinking fountains, in private homes or condos, or any tap water unless you know there is a purification system installed and you know it is in good working condition.
 Splurge a little bit and buy bottled water.
 Why not be completely safe?
 You shouldn’t take the chance of spoiling an otherwise perfect vacation.

 What about the money?
 Can I use dollars?
 Should I exchange my money for pesos?
 Where do I get the best rate?

 U.S. dollars are widely accepted (sometimes actually preferred) all over Baja, even at many very small local stores.
 BUT…it is a very good idea to have pesos as well!
 If you have no pesos, it is a sure bet that you will come upon one of the few places that will not accept dollars.
 Be aware that you will usually receive your change in pesos.
 If you are driving, change enough dollars into pesos so that you can use pesos to purchase gas and miscellaneous small items.
-If an unusual situation should arise (flat tire, car breakdown, tow truck etc.) you may need pesos.
+If an unusual situation should arise (flat tire, car breakdown, tow truck, etc.) you may need pesos.
 If you are going to be in a remote area, remember to have plenty of small denomination U.S. bills.
 Many small stores, even some of the larger ones, do not keep a lot of change on hand.
-The best rates are usually in banks, the worst are usually in airports.
+The best rates are usually in banks and the worst are usually in airports.
 If you are crossing the border, the exchange rate is usually better on the U.S. side, in the many Casas de Cambio, close to the border.
 There are not many (if any) businesses that accept Canadian dollars, but they are readily changed in most banks and currency exchanges.

 Will I be able to use my credit cards in Baja?
 Can I get cash from the banks with my credit cards?